-This simple guide on how to make a 5 year plan will help you move towards your goals and dreams, and ensure that you get there.
+This simple guide on making a 5-year plan will help you move towards your goals and dreams and ensure that you get there.

 1. Consider the ultimate dream for your life.

 Whatever you are planning for the next five years will impact your ability to fulfill your ultimate plan for your life.

 Will you be progressing toward any or all of your life goals over the next five years?